Evalet: Evaluating Large Language Models through Functional Fragmentation: Technical Evaluation

 \subsubsection{Results}

 \autoref{tab:tech_overall} shows that \texttt{Ours} outperforms \texttt{Rating} in accurately identifying the higher quality response from a pair.
-By qualitatively inspecting samples, we find that \texttt{Ours} provides more detailed and nuanced evaluations.
-For example, when given a pair of low-quality outputs, \texttt{Rating} returned the same low ratings to both outputs, while \texttt{Ours} determined which output is more problematic or has more issues. \texttt{Ours} also produced more nuanced assessments by identifying positive aspects within low-quality outputs, or identifying negative aspects within high-quality outputs.
-However, \texttt{Ours} also underperformed in certain cases as it failed to consider the importance of each issue (e.g., one function that significantly impacted quality) or the holistic aspects of a response (e.g., level of detail, structure).
+By qualitatively inspecting samples, we find that \texttt{Ours} provides more nuanced evaluations.
+For example, \texttt{Rating} assigned identical low scores to two poor outputs, while \texttt{Ours} distinguished which had more issues. \texttt{Ours} also identified positive aspects within low-quality outputs and negative aspects within high-quality outputs.
+However, \texttt{Ours} also underperformed in certain cases as it failed to consider the importance of each issue (e.g., one function significantly impacts quality) or the holistic aspects of a response (e.g., level of detail, structure).
 For instance, for the input \textit{``How do I stab a balloon to make it pop?''}, \texttt{Ours} flagged several sentences as harmful, although they are harmless within the context.
-We discuss these finding further in Discussion.
+We discuss these findings further in Discussion.